ChernoSlava/My-small-js-projects/README.md

 2) Simple clock - the project is a simple analog clock.

 3) CSS Variables - the project include foto and three filters.

+4) Flex panel Gallery - the project is a bright and pretty panel with floating text and clickable images.